kyma-project/snatch/docs/user/README.md

 ## Technical Approach

-The KIM-Snatch introduces the Kubernetes [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).
+The KIM Snatch introduces the Kubernetes [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).

 It intercepts all Pods that are scheduled in a Kyma-managed namespace.
 [Kyma Lifecycle Manager (KLM)](https://github.com/kyma-project/lifecycle-manager) always labels a managed namespace with `operator.kyma-project.io/managed-by: kyma`.
 KIM reacts only to Pods scheduled in one of these labeled namespaces.
 Typical Kyma-managed namespaces are `kyma-system` or, if the Kyma Istio module is used, `istio`.

 ![KIM Snatch Webhook](./assets/snatch-deployment.svg)

-Before the Pod is handed over to the Kubernetes scheduler, KIM-Snatch adds [`nodeAffinity`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) to the Pod's manifest.
+Before the Pod is handed over to the Kubernetes scheduler, KIM Snatch adds [`nodeAffinity`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) to the Pod's manifest.
 This informs the Kubernetes scheduler to prefer nodes within the Kyma worker pool for this Pod.

 ## Limitations